Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/_index.md

 * Troublesome Trains (Train) weightProject = 50
 --->

 Below is a list of smaller or more unique vehicles, roughly sorted by difficulty.
+These are a bit more unique or experimental, presenting a wider spread of play.
+Some are even simpler and shorter than the major games, some are harder and take longer to play.

 {{< boardgame-project-games-list subdir="swing-by" >}}